 Iron and Manganese

 Manganese is another metal that leaves stains.
-Instead of rust stains like iron, it leaves a brown, or tea color stains on fixtures, dishes, and laundry.
-It also has a bitter taste which some describe as asphalt or petroleum taste.
+Instead of rust stains like iron, it leaves a brown or tea color stain on fixtures, dishes, and laundry.
+It also has a bitter taste which some describe as an asphalt or petroleum taste.

 Odor and Taste